How to install and configure hyper for Windows 10

 // the shell to run when spawning a new session

-// if left empty, your system's login shell will be used by default shell: '',
+// if left empty, your system's login shell will be used by default shell: '',// for setting shell arguments

 // by default `['--login']` will be used